munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 <ul>
 <li>Unlike the original Tour of Duty, none of the bots use Tactical Shield and stats of bots like <a href="https://counterstrike.fandom.com/wiki/Maverick">Maverick</a>.</li>
 <li>Udagawa Ako has the highest pitch among all Tour of Duty bots.</li>
+<Li>Only Ako and Saaya use the exclusive character, Spetsnaz.
 </ul>

 # Preferences